The standards are designed with schools in mind and aim to enable cooks and caterers to create imaginative and nutritious food.

 Combination drinks are limited to a portion size of 330mls.
 They may contain added vitamins or minerals, and no more than 150mls of fruit or vegetable juice.
 Fruit or vegetable juice combination drinks must be at least 45% fruit or vegetable juice.

-As well as eating the right foods in the right portion sizes, the food needs to be prepared and cooked in a healthy way, for example trimming visible fat from meat, grilling or baking as opposed to frying, not adding extra fat when cooking, halving sugar in baking and substituting with fruit, reading food labels to make better informed choices.
+As well as eating the right foods in the right portion sizes, the food needs to be prepared and cooked in a healthy way, for example trimming visible fat from meat, grilling or baking as opposed to frying, not adding extra fat when cooking, reducing sugar in baking and substituting with fruit, reading food labels to make better informed choices.
 Making homemade versions of your favourite foods, so you can control the ingredients and the way in which the food is prepared and cooked.

 To summarise, a healthy child's diet, should consist of (providing the right portion sizes are used):